Zac-Zajdel/knowme/README.md

-# knowme
+# knowMe

-This application will be a modern social media platform named KnowMe.
-This application is geared toward developers who are working on a project.
+# This application is geared toward developers who are working on a project.

-Several processes can be done using this app such as:
+## Several processes can be done using this app such as:
-  * Customizable Profile
+  * Customizable Profile.
-  * Posting Photos from the Gravatar Email
+  * Posting photos from a [Gravatar](https://en.gravatar.com/) email.
-  * Interacting with your other users
+  * Interaction through posts and comments with your group.

-  * Change multiple things about your account and get to coding!
+## Acknowledgements:

+  - Alaina Schwarz
+  - Chad Wise
+  - Cody Pytash